Research Project Descriptions

 Project Goals:

-This project seeks to develop a technology for conformal deposition of high-density carbon nanotubes (CNTs) as adsorbent materials in the micropreconcentrator focuser (µPCF) module of the WIMS micro gas chromatograph (µGC).
-The work investigates the effect of synthetic conditions on CNTs adsorption and desorption properties and optimizes their performance.
+This project seeks to develop a technology for conformal deposition of high-density carbon nanotubes (CNTs) as adsorbent materials in the (thermally desorbed) vapor micropreconcentrator/ focuser (µPCF) module of the WIMS micro gas chromatograph (µGC).
+The work investigates the effect of synthetic conditions on CNTs adsorption and desorption properties and optimizing their performance.

-Other Investigators: Peter D. Washabaugh (AERO), Luis P. Bernal (AERO)
+Other Investigators: Luis P. Bernal (AERO), Peter D. Washabaugh (AERO)

 Faculty Advisor: Khalil Najafi (EECS)